 In August 2009, the International Olympic Committee (IOC) voted on which two sports to add to the program in 2016.
 Roller sports was one of the leading contenders, though it missed out when the sports of Golf and Rugby were selected.
 There was also moves to include skateboarding at the London Olympics, which could have occurred if they competed as a cycling discipline and not as a new sport.

 In 2013, the sport was also on an eight sport list for possible inclusion in the 2020 Games, but did not make the final short list.
-They will continue to lobby for inclusion in future events.

 Another vote to add a sport onto the 2020 Tokyo Olympic program in June 2015 found roller sports short-listed with another 7 sports.
 In August 2015, skateboarding and inline speed skating were the two disciplines put forward by the International Federation of Roller Sports (FIRS) during a presentation for inclusion at Tokyo 2020.
 Although speed skating was shortlisted, only street and park skateboarding events were ultimately put forward.